PabloVD/21cmDeepLearning/README.md

 ## Contact

+If you use the code, please link this repository and cite [ApJ 907 44 (2021)](https://iopscience.iop.org/article/10.3847/1538-4357/abd245).

+## Contact

-For comments, questions etc. you can reach me at <pablo.villanueva@ific.uv.es>
+For comments, questions etc. you can reach me at <pablo.villanueva.domingo@gmail.com>